 4. Mechanical Reasoning

-- MAXIMUM TIME: 20 minutes
+- Maximum time : 20 minutes

-- Number of questions: 45 questions
+- Number of questions : 45 questions

-Example question:
+Example questions:

 Correct answer: B